 These caterers tend to serve the part of the market that has kosher food served at an occasion due to religious beliefs, & struggle to continue the value variance between standard and kosher catering.

 There is one high-end caterer who will compete with Fressen.
-They do not provide its clients with upper-end service.
+They do not provide their clients with upper-end service.

 However, this company isn’t a robust competitor due to their overpriced service offerings relative to the service provided.
 Moreover, their business has been declining over the last few years.